LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `docker`
 	directory containing support files for building Docker containers

+- `embedding`
+	directory containing scripts for embedding the Logtalk compiler/runtime and Logtalk applications using selected backend Prolog compilers

 - `freedesktop`
 	directory containing support files for adding the Logtalk mime-type to the freedesktop.org shared mime-info database